nivthefox/foundryvtt-fate-hybrid-skills/README.md

 3. Character Sheet

 ## 1 What is Fate Hybrid Skills?
 Fate Hybrid Skills is a FoundryVTT module which adds support to the [Fate Core Official](https://foundryvtt.com/packages/fate-core-official) package for FoundryVTT.
-It is based on the article [What You Do and How You Do It: Merging Fate Core and Accelerated](https://fate-srd.com/fate-codex/what-you-do-and-how-you-do-it-merging-fate-core-and-accelerated) by Alexandre Malette, from "Fate Codex, Volume 3,  Issue 2".
+It is based on the article [What You Do and How You Do It: Merging Fate Core and Accelerated](https://fate-srd.com/fate-codex/what-you-do-and-how-you-do-it-merging-fate-core-and-accelerated) by Alexandre Malette, from "Fate Codex, Volume 3,  Issue 2", and on the blog post entitled [Two Column Fate](https://walkingmind.evilhat.com/2014/03/12/two-column-fate/) by Rob Donoghue.

-This module allows you to add approaches and skills to your sheet in separate categories.
-Whenever you attempt to roll a Skill, you select an approach to use with that skill.
-Game Masters are encouraged to read the Fate Codex article referenced above, in order to understand the implications of having both Approaches and Skills on their player's sheets.
+This module allows you to add a second skill column to your sheet--usually Approaches.
+Whenever you attempt to roll a skill, you select the accompanying skill from the left column before rolling with the right.
+Game Masters are encouraged to read the Fate Codex article and blog post, referenced above, in order to understand the implications of having two skill columns on their player's sheets.

 ## 2 System Settings
 When you first enable the Fate Hybrid Skills module, it will be a blank slate.
 To get it ready for play, you'll need to set it up in the Foundry system settings.